 troops — the IV Division, arriving from Shanghai, and a detachment of

 infantry, artillery, and engineers also reaching Bataan.
-Some 60 twin-engined
+Some 60

-coast-to-coast defense line.
+Philippine army’s coast-to-coast defense line.

 On April 3 the awesome bombardment began.
-For five hours the Japanese guns,
+For five hours the Japanese

-devastated line in front of Mount Samat.
+dropped on the devastated line in front of Mount Samat.
 By evening, the

 stocky brown men of 65th Brigade and IV Division had advanced 1,000

 yards; the shell and bomb battering had made the preliminary move much

 easier than Homma expected, so he repeated the formula the following

 consolidate the earlier gains.